8u9i/8u9i/README.md

 When I’m not at the keyboard, you might find me:

-- Reading sci-fi or tech blogs
+- Reading Quran & books
-- Exploring nature and hiking trails
+- Searching for new things
-- Tinkering with gadgets
+- Helping others
 - Or brewing a perfect cup of coffee ☕

 ---